codesynthesis-com/xsd/README.md

 ```

-To generate the documentation in the `.ps` and `.pdf` formats, `html2ps` and
+To generate the documentation in the `.ps` and `.pdf` formats, the `html2ps`
-`ps2pdf14` programs are required (the latter is from `ghostscript`).
-A warning
+and `ps2pdf14` programs are required (the latter is from `ghostscript`).
+A
-is issued in the development mode if these programs are not available.
+warning is issued in the development mode if these programs are not available.

+To generate the Doxygen documentation (in `libxsd`) the `doxygen` program is
+required.
+Currently this functionality is only enabled if `libxsd` is
+initialized with explicit `config.libxsd.doxygen=true`.

 To test installation of the XSD compiler, create a separate target
 configuration (it will automatically resolve any build-time dependencies from